In today’s post, I’m sharing the ultimate Half Dome hiking guide.

 If you can’t find anything in Yosemite Valley, stay in Wawona or El Portal, or really anywhere in Yosemite National Park, but you’ll have to get up an extra hour early to drive to the valley floor.

 If you are a backpacker (props), you can hike up about halfway the day before.
-You can sleep in Little Yosemite Valley to get an early start on the latter half of the hike before the day-hikers like ourselves head up.
+You can sleep in Little Yosemite Valley to get an early start on the latter half of the hike before the day-hikers head up.

 I have to be honest.
 You will be absolutely miserable if you do not set aside some time to train for this hike in the months/weeks leading up to it.
 The climb is hard even if you’re in shape.
 It’s just hard to prep your body for something that takes THAT long.

 It’s really dangerous to do the hike if you haven’t prepped for it.
-I know I sound like a mom right now (hi mom), but you don’t want to have jello-legs and be huffing and puffing every step of the way up these dangerous steps.
+I know I sound like a mom right now, but you don’t want to have jello-legs and be huffing and puffing every step of the way up these dangerous steps.
 The last mile and half before the summit is the hardest part of the hike and takes a lot of strength and control.

 The best thing you can do is come to Yosemite for a few days beforehand and do a couple of warm-up hikes.
 It’s the very best way to get used to the terrain and altitude.